Esterni/pyracing/docs/methods.md

 ### driver_stats()
-Returns a list of drivers that match the given parameters.
+Returns a list of [DriverStats objects](datapoints.md#driverstats) that match the given parameters.
 This is the backend source for iRacing's [Driver Stats Page](https://members.iracing.com/membersite/member/DriverLookup.do).

 This method provides functionality that the iRacing page does not.
 It search drivers by name.
 It is arguably the easiest method to obtain driver information.